United Reformed Church fails to agree on gay weddings

 "However, because our decision-making process is based on the seeking of full consensus, Assembly was unable to reach agreement."

-The meeting passed a resolution inviting synods and local congregations to discuss the issue further and to report back by the end of March next year.'Traditional understanding'
+The meeting passed a resolution inviting synods and local congregations to discuss the issue further and to report back by the end of March next year.

 The first same-sex weddings took place on March 29 following the change in law.